UPPMAX/bianca_workshops/docs/intermediate/efficient_jobs.md

 to plot.
 Here we first look for a job, after which we plot it.

 - Scan [the UPPMAX `finishedjobinfo` documentation](https://docs.uppmax.uu.se/software/finishedjobinfo/)
-- Log in to **Rackham**.
+- Log in to **your ownn Bianca project**.
-- Why do we need to log in to Rackham to find jobs?

-???- question "Answer"

-    On Bianca, all projects are part of an independent, isolated virtual cluster, for security reasons.
-When working in a Bianca project, one cannot see anything of other projects.

-    Rackham does not have this: we can see all jobs submitted by all users.
-    Hence, there are more visible jobs for us to look at.

-- Find a job that has finished successfully that took longer than one hour.
+- Find a job that has finished successfully that took longer than one hour (if there is none, use the job the ran longest)

 ???- question "Answer"